Nathenael11/AML-Suspicious-Transaction-Detection/README.md

 ## Overview

-AML Shield is a web application I built for my final year project.
+AML Shield is a web application I built for my ctc project.
 It uses an XGBoost model trained on the IBM AML dataset (5.07 million transactions) to flag transactions that look like money laundering.
 You submit a transaction (or a batch of them via CSV) and it returns a risk score along with the